AHorner721/guess_number/README.md

 # guess_number
-Javascript implementation of guessing number game.
+JavaScript implementation of guessing number game.

 My objective: refresh knowledge of Document Object Model and how to use Javascript to access/update HTML elements.